Updated: May 20

 Source: Osborne & Little for fabric & wallpaper

-While there are tons of different styles of roman shades, my favorite is the simple flat panel style.
+While there are tons of different styles of roman shades, one favorite is the simple flat panel style.
 They provide a lovely line of fabric when down, and fold nicely in a tailored way when up.
-I like both inside mount (because they are cleaner) and outside mount (when we need to block more light).
+We use both inside mount (for a clean look) and outside mount (when we need to block more light).

 Another new favorite is the “faux roman!”
 Sometimes you just need something to finish off a window, but you do not plan to open and close the shade.
-We are doing these on a pair of French Doors that already have internal shades, for example.
+We used these on a pair of French Doors that already had internal shades, for example.
 And in bedrooms where you want to hide a blackout roller shade they are also perfect!

 These are the most modern and least visible option for windows.
 We love to do a cassette covered in the same material as the shades and coordinating to the window trim for a seamless look.
 You can go fancy with motorized shades and an app to control them, or go with manual operation.
 We use a variety of shade densities, depending on how much light versus privacy is needed in a room.
 We use the local brand Texton for all of our roller shades, and their quality and prices can’t be beat!

-They can also be a great solution over French doors as shown here!
+Roller shades can also be a great solution over French doors as shown here.